Data protection information for applicants

 6. Categories of the data

-The processing includes applicant basic data, qualifications, certificates, if applicable assessment data in the context of an assessment centre and reference data in the background check.
+The processing includes applicant basic data, qualifications, certificates, interview notes, if applicable assessment data in the context of an assessment centre and reference data in the background check.
+Special categories of data are only processed if their collection is required by law or if you provide us with such data voluntarily and the requirements of Art.
+9 para.
+2 GDPR are met.

 7. Sources of the data